White Fort Worth officer resigns after killing black woman

 As for what, exactly, led Dean to open fire, the police chief said: “I cannot make sense of why she had to lose her life.”

 The video included images of a gun inside a bedroom.
-The police chief said that he did not know whether Jefferson was holding the weapon when the officers approached in the backyard but that the gun was found near the window.
+Kraus said he did not know whether Jefferson was holding the weapon when the officers approached from the backyard.
+But he said the mere fact she had a gun shouldn’t be considered unusual in Texas.

-Kraus said that, in hindsight, releasing the images of the weapon was “a bad thing to do,” noting that many Texas homeowners keep guns nearby for self-defense.

 Texas has had a “castle doctrine” law on the books since 2007 that gives people a stronger legal defense to use deadly force in their homes.
 The law was backed at the time by the National Rifle Association and is similar to “stand your ground” measures across the U.S. that say a person has no duty to retreat from an intruder.